HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 Historically, many XML parsers shipped with external entity resolution enabled because the XML specification requires it for full DTD support.
 The spec was designed in an era where XML documents were trusted and the ability to include external resources was considered a feature not a risk.

 In some ecosystems this is still the case.
 Java parsers in particular remain insecure by default and OWASP still documents that most common Java XML parsers must be explicitly hardened.
-However, modern runtimes in other languages have improved their defaults considerably: Python's `lxml` has been safe since version 5.x, .NET changed to secure defaults in 4.5.2, PHP requires explicit `LIBXML_NOENT` flag to enable entity substitution, and Ruby's Nokogiri treats documents as untrusted by default.
+However, modern runtimes in other languages have improved their defaults considerably: Python’s `lxml` has been safe since version 5.x, .NET changed to secure defaults in 4.5.2, PHP requires explicit `LIBXML_NOENT` flag to enable entity substitution, and Ruby’s Nokogiri treats documents as untrusted by default.

 This means the vulnerability is an opt-out problem in some stacks (Java) but closer to opt-in in others (modern PHP, Python, .NET).
 The practical implication for pentesting is that the technology stack matters a lot when assessing XXE likelihood.
 Legacy applications and older framework versions remain the most common targets.